holgerhennig/machine-learning-IFC/README.md

 For our deep learning workflow, please see https://github.com/broadinstitute/deepometry

 ## Step 1: extracting cell subpopulations in IDEAS
 Gating in IDEAS enables to define different subpuplations of cells (for example cancer cells, normal cells, treated cells).
 In the menu in IDEAS, choose extract subpopulation and generate a .cif file for each subpopulation.
-The cif files will be processed in the next step.
+The .cif files will be processed in the next step.

 ## Step 2: Generate image montages
 A montage is a collection of (e.g.) 900 cells, arranged in a 30x30 grid.
 The montages are automatically generated from a .cif file by a [stitching script](https://github.com/CellProfiler/stitching).